 2.1.
 THE SEARCH FOR AN “AMERICAN ART”

 Paralleling the theory of evolution, American architects did not just wake up one morning and decide to make a clean break with European tradition, but rather, the idea would have to take time to gain adherents and momentum; that is, to “evolve.”
 Many mid-nineteenth century American artists who had this ambition found their inspiration in the writings of Ralph Waldo Emerson, that have been characterized by historians as the first attempts by an American to escape from the influence of European history and culture.
 In 1836 (just a few months after Owen Jones (see Europe) delivered his lecture at the Architectural Association), Emerson had published an essay, Nature, in which he laid out his view that Americans were free of the Old World’s cultural heritage.
 Where every aspect of the European landscape had been connected in one way or another over time to man through Europe’s history, America’s nature was free of all human (European) meaning, that had left Americans the ability to interpret nature free from human history or intervention.
-In August 1837, Emerson had delivered an oration that he renamed when it was published as The American Scholar, that Oliver Wendell Holmes later referred to as “our intellectual Declaration of Independence:”
+In August 1837, Emerson had delivered an oration that he had renamed for its publication as The American Scholar, that Oliver Wendell Holmes later referred to as “our intellectual Declaration of Independence:”

 “Perhaps the time is already come…when the sluggard intellect of this continent will look from under its iron lids, and fill the postponed expectation of the world with something better than the exertions of mechanical skill.
 Our day of dependence, our long apprenticeship to the learning of other lands, draws to a close.
 The millions, that around us are rushing into life, cannot always be fed on the sere remains of foreign harvests… …instead of the sublime and beautiful; [a direct reference to Englishman Edmund Burke’s 1757 Philosophic Enquiry] the near, the low, the common, was explored and poetized.
 That, which had been negligently trodden under foot by those who were harnessing and provisioning themselves for long journeys into far countries, is suddenly found to be richer than all foreign ports… I ask not for the great, the remote, the romantic; what is doing in Italy or Arabia; what is Greek art, or Provençal minstrelsy; I embrace the common, I explore and sit at the feet of the familiar, the low.
 Give me insight into to-day, and you may have the antique and future worlds… We have listened too long to the courtly muses of Europe.
 The spirit of the American freeman is already suspected to be timid, imitative, tame…We will walk on our own feet; we will work with our own hands; we will speak our own mind.”